Snoopermarket Case Study: Shopify Design Lessons From Snoop Dogg’s Store

 And it all feels consistent.
 Cohesive.
 Built from one vision.

-Takeaway: You don’t need a million products.
+Takeaway: you do not need a million products.
 But you do need a clear vibe.
 Stick to a design system.
-Make every item feel like it belongs in the same closet—or the same playlist.
+Make every item feel like it belongs in the same closet, or the same playlist.

 8. Footer That Works (Yes, Really)

 Snoop’s footer is functional without being forgotten.
-It’s dark, clean, and includes:
+It is dark, clean, and includes:

 - Navigation